linhduongtuan/Brain_Tumor_MRI_Classifier/README.md

 * A Brain tumor is considered as one of the aggressively cancerous diseases, with a wide range of age.
 * Brain tumors account for 85 to 90 percent of all primary Central Nervous System (CNS) tumors.
 * Among all primary Central Nervous System tumors, brain tumors comprise 85 - 90%.
 * 11,700 people are annually diagnosed with a brain tumor.
-The 5-year survival rate in patients acquired CNS tumors is very low and approximately 34% and 36% for man and women, respectively.
+The 5-year survival rate in patients acquired CNS tumors is very low and approximately 34% and 36% for men and women, respectively.
 * Brain Tumors are classified as: (1) Benign Tumor or (2) Malignant Tumor, or/and kind of tumors like: (3) Pituitary Tumor, (4) Meningioma, (5) Glioma, ect.
 * Life expectancy and quality of the patients can be improved if they are diaganosed early and accurately, and given proper treatment as well.
 * Magnetic Resonance Imaging (MRI) technique is routine detecting method for brain tumor(s).
 The MRI captures a huge amount of images which are examined by radiologists.
 The level of complexities associated with brain tumors and their properties leads to high misclassification.